-Last decade was the rise of many Direct to Consumer(D2C) business models.
+Last decade gave rise of many Direct to Consumer(D2C) business models.

 The D2C model eliminates the middleman i.e. the retailer and the wholesaler.

 So from Brand > Consumer.
 As opposed to Brand > Retailer/Dist. > Consumer.